 More detail in Speculative Decoding.

-RAG questions are the bread and butter of applied ML interviews at product companies.
+RAG is the bread and butter of applied ML engineering at product companies.

 A real RAG pipeline[7] has five stages: